Aesonus/paladin/README.md

 # Paladin
-This library includes functionality to validate parameters for methods in classes
+This library provides functionality to validate parameters for methods in classes using docblocks.

 ## Usage